 So, who cares?
 After all, you’ve sacrificed a lot to get where you are today and rewarding yourself for a job well done is your right.
-However, many junior partners haven’t considered what they’re giving up by having their expenses match their income – namely, true financial freedom or the ability to say no. Make sure you don’t find yourself in this situation by following these tips.
+However, many junior partners have not considered what they are giving up by having their expenses match their income – namely, true financial freedom or the ability to say no. It is difficult to downshift your lifestyle, especially if you have no resources to fall back on other than your future earning potential.
+Make sure you do not find yourself in this situation by following these tips.

 Prepare for Lumpy Cash Flow

-It is difficult to downshift your lifestyle, especially if you have no resources to fall back on other than your future earning potential.
-Also, it’s important to be fiscally prepared for lumpy cash flow – expenses like estimated tax payments, firm capital commitments, and new firm sponsorship contributions can potentially catch you off-guard.
+It is important to be fiscally prepared for lumpy cash flow – expenses like estimated tax payments, firm capital commitments, and new firm sponsorship contributions, just to name a few, can potentially catch you off-guard.
 Without adequate planning and forethought, you can find yourself flat-footed at a very inopportune moment.

 Identify Your Goals and Values

 Making conscious decisions about what is important to you is one of the most crucial steps in combating lifestyle inflation.
 You may really like the idea of:

 - Having the option to slow down when you want to

 - Buying a vacation home to spend quality time with family

 - Providing meaningful philanthropic support to a cause you believe in